Carl Warner: Pizzascapes

 Warner created Pizzascapes as a promotional project for DiGiorno Pizza.
 The project includes 20 different artworks depicting pizzas in scenes relevant to the pizza toppings, such as a pineapple pizza appearing to be in an island landscape.
 The backgrounds of these images were created out of a combination of figurines and food; many depict tiny people assembling or interacting with the pizzas.

 Director

 Television advertisements

-Warner has set up his own production company known as Frooty Films in June 2014.
-Within the company he has directed and created television commercials for Nestlé, Honey Nut Cheerios, Moe's Southwest Grill and the Milan EXPO 2015.
+Warner has directed and created television commercials for Nestlé, Honey Nut Cheerios, Moe's Southwest Grill and the Milan EXPO 2015.

 The Milan Expo in 2015 focused on Feeding the planet.
 UK Trade and Investment partnered with Warner to display the UK's impact in global agriculture innovation.
 Warner created a series of animations using beans, rice, coffee and maize to illustrate the UK's global solutions to feeding the planet.
 His commercial was titled Resilient Rice.

-Warner has closely collaborated with Moe's Southwest Grill to create new augmented reality foodscapes made with Moe's fresh ingredients.
+Warner has collaborated with Moe's Southwest Grill to create new augmented reality foodscapes made with Moe's fresh ingredients.

-Furthermore, Warner is developing an educational TV program for children including characters made out of healthy food, with the purpose of encouraging healthy eating for children.
+Warner is developing an educational TV program for children including characters made out of healthy food, with the purpose of encouraging healthy eating for children.